 If you’ve been looking into e-commerce personalization, then seeing Amazon on this list is really no surprise.

-Amazon established in the U.S in the year 1994 is one of the very first e-businesses still functioning and thriving to this day.
+Established in the USA in the year 1994, Amazon is one of the very first e-businesses, which still functions and thrives to this day.

 Amazon’s constant need to innovate and elevate brought about them pioneering e-commerce personalization by first introducing it into e-commerce over 20 years ago.
 And it has only gotten better over time making it a crucial e-commerce personalization example.

 Amazon offers a highly-personalized shopping experience to all its users.
 Their focus is on making shopping easier for customers.
 Amazon’s high-functioning recommendation system along with many other personalized features makes this possible.

 Amazon tracks absolutely everything their customers do through Big Data Analytics; this is the foundation of their successful personalization strategy.
 You can’t sell to your customers what they want if you don’t know what they want.

 The personalized recommendation acts as every customer’s own virtual AI shopping assistant by promoting products based on customers interests along with cross-category recommendations and thereby increasing Amazon’s sales through up-selling and cross-selling.

 Raking in annual revenue of 232.9 billion USD in 2018, Amazon attributed that 35% of their sales come from their personalized recommendations.